Rape Agony — Teen Virgin Plied With Alcohol And Raped By Unnamed ‘Superstar’

-Police are investigating the claims of a woman who says she was raped by an unnamed ‘superstar’ when she was just 14-years-old.
+Police are investigating the claims of a woman who says she was raped by an unnamed “superstar” when she was just 14-years-old.

 The woman met with detectives last week and police have launched a probe into the incident.

-The Sunreports that the accused is a “British pop legend.”
+The Sun reports that the accused is a “British pop legend.”

 The woman alleges that she was attending a concert by the singer in the 1970s when she was plucked from the front row by one of his bodyguards.